 Assistantship in Research

 Assistants in research are normally expected to devote approximately 20 hours per week to the research activities of the principal investigator with whom they are working.
-In 2012-13, full-time assistants in research for the academic year receive a salary of $23,650 if they have not passed the general examination or $24,680 if they have passed.1 This compensation is taxable.
+In 2013-14, full-time assistants in research for the academic year receive a salary of $25,170(1).
+This compensation is taxable.
 The hours worked are arranged by the department but in such a way as to constitute an integral part of the student's training.
 The student is expected, in addition, to carry on a full program of study.

 - In some cases graduate students are assigned to federal research contracts that mandate "E-Verification" of the student.
 You can find out more about the E-Verify process by visiting the university's Human Resources home page.

 Summer research salaries are paid in addition to the amounts noted above.
 Some departments pay as much as $8,000 each summer for full-time work on research grants.

 Less-than-full-time assistantships in research may be offered and the compensation prorated according to the amount of time devoted to research.